HARSHSANGHAVI11/KMS_Project/README.md

 Employees can ask questions in natural language.
 System retrieves answers using vector similarity search.
 HR has a dashboard to track overall activity, manage feedback, and view uploaded files.
 AI News Feed keeps employees updated on industry developments.
+Trending topics find and work on that.
+Blog incident write during the project.

 🎯 Benefits